Code of Conduct

 Decision Sciences Institute Professional Conduct at Conferences

-All participants of DSI-branded conferences are required to abide by the DSI Code of Conduct at all times.
-Participants must also abide by the following:
+DSI encourages all participants to fully enjoy our conferences!
+While all participants of DSI-branded conferences are required to abide by the DSI Code of Conduct, DSI also requests conference participants abide by the following:

 1. Session participants should be courteous to each other.

 2. Session chairs should be prepared for assigned sessions, show up on time, provide clear guidelines on how sessions are to proceed, report no-shows, and complete any other assigned tasks from the Conference Chair.

 3. Presenters should be well prepared to present professionally; be punctual and remain for other presentations in the same session, whenever feasible; and respect and follow the session schedule given by the session chair.

 4. If unable to present, presenters must notify session chair prior to the session.